TarasK8/Optimized-UI-for-Unity/README.md

 > The package is currently in an early stage of development, so some methods and concepts may change over time.
 Use at your own risk

 ## Features
-- State Switcher: This is an animator replacement focused on switching between visual states of UI elements, such as buttons.
+- State Machine: This is an animator replacement focused on switching between visual states of UI elements, such as buttons.
 - Flex components: an analogue of CSS Flex in web design.
 Automatically places elements in a container, you can specify Grow, Shrink, Basis for each element

 ## State Machine Usage